 This website may inadvertently contain technical inaccuracies or typographical errors.
 Information may be changed or updated without notice.
 Teachers College reserves the right to make changes to the programs and policies described on its website at any time without notice.
 Teachers College assumes no responsibility for errors or omissions on its website or in documents that are referenced by or linked to this website.

 Responsibility for the content of personal home pages resides solely with the author(s).
-The views and opinions expressed on student and faculty personal pages are the views and opinions of the authors and do not represent the views of Teachers College.
+The views and opinions expressed on student, staff and faculty personal pages are the views and opinions of the authors and do not represent the views of Teachers College.
 Teachers College does not impose any restraints on, nor make any effort to monitor the content of, communications other than those imposed by applicable Federal, State or local laws, including laws regarding the right to privacy and laws which prohibit defamatory material.
 Teachers College can accept no responsibility for the content of personal web pages.

 All graphics, photographs and text appearing on the College home page and subsequent web pages are protected by copyright.
 Redistribution or commercial use is prohibited without express written permission.
 See: www.tc.edu/policylibrary/intellectual-property.